-Water is, to put it mildly, important.
-It's also peculiarly challenging to understand [here are a couple of informative sites: 1, 2].
-Clusters of water molecules are useful prototype systems for understanding the microscopic structure, bonding, solvation properties, and phase transitions of this fascinating substance.
-Systematic observations of the variation of cluster properties with size can be translated into insights about molecular potentials and dynamics.
+Water is, to use an understatement, important and interesting.
+It's also peculiarly challenging to understand.
+Clusters of water molecules are useful prototype systems for exploring the microscopic structure, bonding, solvation properties, and phase transitions of this fascinating substance.
+Systematic observations of the variation of cluster properties with size can be translated into insights about molecular motion and internal interactions.
 We're working with water clusters to study:

 Water cluster beam apparatus

-Water clusters are produced by expanding water vapor (alone or together with helium) through a small nozzle into vacuum.
-They are subsequently deflected by a strong inhomogeneous electric field, passed through a pick-up cell, or subjected to other probes.
+Water clusters are produced by expanding water vapor through a small nozzle into vacuum.
+They can then have other molecules attached to them, deflected by a strong inhomogeneous electric field, or subjected to other probes.
 At the end, they are ionized by electron bombardment and detected by a quadrupole mass spectrometer.